afritz1/OpenTESArena/README.md

 This project is early in development.

-Baseline features to do:
+Current priority:
+- Load character faces (.CIF, to replace PNGs)
+- Load font files (.DAT, to replace PNGs)
+- Load frames from videos (.FLC/.CEL, to replace PNGs)
-- Load original assets
+- Load original textures (.CFA, .CIF, .DFA, .IMG, etc.)
-- Character creation
-- Game world interface and buttons (some hotkeys already work)
-- Graphics engine using OpenCL
-- Free-look camera
-- Music and sound using OpenAL Soft
-- Random test cities and dungeons
 - Sprites

+Next priority:
 - Collision detection
+- Character creation questions
+- Game interface/buttons (some hotkeys already work)
+- Options menu
-- Weapon attacks (eventually hold right mouse button to swing)
+- Weapon attacks (hold RMB to swing)

-Later features:
+Later:
 - Automap
-- Character faces (currently just DOSBox captures)
-- Class traits (spell point multiplier, knight auto-repairing, etc.)
+- Class rules and traits
 - Click to move and turn
 - Enemies
-- Inventory
-- Weapon and armor overlays
+- Inventory and containers
 - Levels and experience
-- Options menu (just `options.txt` for now)

-## Outside Scope (until later)

-Some of these features are being left until later either because the original data is not accessible, they're simply too complex to mess with at this stage, or they're new ideas to consider.

-Original features:
+- More sprite detail (various clothes/hair/skin colors)
-- City and dungeon data
+- Random test cities and dungeons

+Outside scope (until later):
+- (new) Custom class creation
+- (new) Followers
+- (new) Imperial race
+- (new) Journal tabs
+- (new) Left click to attack
 - Loading/saving
+- Main and side quests
+- Modding
+- (new) New kinds of stores
-- Quests
+- Original city/dungeon data
 - Spells
 - Wandering people
 - Wilderness

-New features:
-- Custom class creation
-- Followers
-- Left click to attack
-- New Imperial race
-- New journal tabs
-- New stores

 ## Graphics

 The 3D graphics are being done with a ray tracer I am writing in OpenCL.
 Test versions show it functioning decently on high-end graphics cards, but there are still many optimizations that can be done.
-As it is fairly experimental, I can't guarantee that the graphics engine will run well either on low-end computers or in CPU mode.
+As it is fairly experimental, I can't guarantee that the graphics engine will run well either on low-end computers or in CPU mode unless the render resolution is low.
 I suggest using a modern GPU.

 I puzzled for a long time about whether to use a ray tracer or OpenGL, or even just a software renderer, and I finally decided that this would be a good place to show that real time ray tracing can be done in some games today.
 Arena looked like a good game to experiment with graphics-wise due to its low geometry count.

-I've also considered replacing all of the geometry with rectangles instead of triangles.
-This would theoretically speed up rendering by 2x, but it would make integrating any kind of traditional rendering like OpenGL more involved if I ever consider adding that option in the future.

 ## Resources